saifullahamin/dashboard/README.md

 # dashboard

-## A dashboard built using ReactJS as a project in my internship
+## A dashboard built using ReactJS & Fushion Charts as a project in my internship.